run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/surveys-and-feedback/surveys-and-feedback.md

 # Surveys and Feedback

 The platform has mechanisms to measure the satisfaction of users who use a service.
 The Search functionality enables to apply surveys to users in different contexts.
 Moreover, it's possible to promote searches by sending notifications via email or in the Service Portal (Smart Portal).
+This will facilitate gathering customer feedback for customer satisfaction

 ## Related